 Why Would I need an LED Strip Splitter?

-LED strip projects typically require multiple runs of strip that need to be connected in a planned circuit so that they are all receiving 12VDC from an AC/DC transformer or 12-volt battery source.
-They can be run in series (end-to-end) up to their max run length, however, projects often require more and will require parallel strips being run from the power supply.
+LED strip projects typically require multiple runs of strips that need to be connected in a planned circuit so that they are all receiving 12VDC from an AC/DC transformer or 12-volt battery source.
+They can be run in series (end-to-end) up to their max run length; however, projects often require more and will require parallel strips running from the power supply.

-There are many different names for these splitters but typically a DC splitter would be what we call a Single Color Splitter as it is used for our white, or single color strip lights.
-The single color splitter is designed with standard 2.1mm plugs.
-This makes it plug and play with power adapters with a 2.1mm output plug (or our single color dimming controller).
-The multiple plugs can then be fed into the female 2.1mm jack on the strips.
+There are many different names for these splitters, but typically a DC splitter would be what we call a Single Color Splitter, as it is used for our white or single-color strip lights.
+The single-color splitter is designed with standard 2.1mm plugs.
+This makes it plug-and-play with power adapters with a 2.1mm output plug (or our single color dimming controller).
+The multiple male plugs can then be fed into the female 2.1mm jack on the strips.

-Sometimes people use the term Y-splitter to specify RGB LED splitters, here we will call them RGB or 4-pin LED splitters.
-These splitters are made specifically for RGB (color changing) strips.
-The RGB splitters require a 4-pin connection type that is used as the standard for RGB LED flex strips.
+Sometimes people use the term Y-splitter to specify RGB LED splitters.
+Here at LEDSupply, we will call them RGB or 4-pin LED splitters.
+These splitters are made specifically for RGB (color-changing) strips.
+The RGB splitters require a 4-pin connection type used as the standard for RGB LED flex strips.

 The Benefits of LED Strip Splitters

 The trick to running LED strip lights is staying under the max run length limitations of your strip while using as few power supplies as possible.
-This can mean running wire to your next strip location but with the LED strip splitters, all your connections to power will be seamless.
+This can mean running wire to your following strip location, but with the LED strip splitters, all your power connections will be seamless.

 Make setting up light strips around a room easy!

-With an LED strip splitter, you can run lights in either direction from the source so you can easily cover the entire room without running a ton of extra wire!
-Please keep in mind that you still need to account for wattage of all your strip lights and make sure you find a power supply strong enough to power them.
+With an LED strip splitter, you can run lights in either direction from the source to easily cover the entire room without running a ton of extra wire!
+Please keep in mind that you still need to account for the wattage of all your strip lights and make sure you find a power supply strong enough to power them.

 In many cases, splitters are thought of at the beginning of a circuit to branch many strips off a central source.
-However, they can also be used at the end of an LED strip if you need to branch the strip in two different directions, almost like a T-Connector.
-With this method just make sure you aren’t adding more than the maximum run length at the end of the first strip.
+However, they can also be used at the end of an LED strip if you need to branch it in two different directions, almost like a T-Connector.
+With this method, make sure you aren’t adding more than the maximum run length at the end of the first strip.